leticiamchd/Google-Data-Analytics-Certificate/README.md

 Identify trends in how consumers use non-Bellabeat smart devices and how these insights can be applied into Bellabeat’s marketing strategy.

 **Stakeholders**
-Urška Sršen - Bellabeat cofounder and Chief Creative Officer Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team Bellabeat Marketing Analytics team
+Urška Sršen - Bellabeat cofounder and Chief Creative Officer<br/>
+Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team<br/>
+Bellabeat Marketing Analytics team

 # Business Objectives:
-What are the trends identified?
+What are the trends identified?<br/>
-How could these trends apply to Bellabeat customers?
+How could these trends apply to Bellabeat customers?<br/>
 How could these trends help influence Bellabeat marketing strategy?

 # Tools:
-Spreadsheets for Data Cleaning and Data Tranformation SQL for Data Analysis
+Spreadsheets for Data Cleaning and Data Tranformation<br/>
+SQL for Data Analysis<br/>
 Python Data Visualisation

 # Data Set:
 The data set is publicly available on Kaggle.

 # Reports
-All process and code:
+All process and code: <br/>
-Visualization:
-Dashboard:
-Presentation:
+Visualization:<br/>
+Dashboard:<br/>
+Presentation:<br/>